 They come in coats of red, black, reddish-brown, black, and black and tan.
 Their coats also come in smooth and rough variants.
 Depending on the type of coat, grooming must be completed regularly.
 However, rough-coated griffons shed rarely.

 The Brussels Griffon may steal your heart if you look for a curious, loyal, and obedient pet.

 The bull terrier has its origin based in Britain.
 Its coat is dense and requires some attention when it comes to grooming.
 This dog is energetic, affectionate, confident as well as outgoing.
 They can, therefore, be well suited to serve as companion dogs.

 Bull terriers have been noted to portray defiance and will not take commands by force.
 Outdoor activities and playing are some of the things that melt their hearts.
 Bull terriers love their food and hate to run on an empty stomach.
 Their rear is complemented by a slender tail that looks strong.
 The bull Terrier weighs 65 pounds and can stand up to 25 inches.

 The bulldog is also known as the British bulldog.
 This dog displays a distinctively wrinkled face.
 They have a short, smooth coat that is also close-fitting.
 The skin mainly comes in red, white, and brindle.

 The bulldog is known to get along well with kids and other dogs due to their social nature.
 Grooming for this dog must be put in place, especially around the areas with wrinkles, to keep them neat and presentable.

 Bulldogs can weigh 55 pounds and stands up to 24 inches.

-The bullmastiff has a kind look that will automatically make you fall in love with it.
+The bullmastiff has a kind look that automatically makes you fall in love.
 The bullmastiff is classified as a working dog.
 Their elegant coat comes in red, fawn, and brindle.